Battle of Campo Grande: Breakout attempt

 Lieutenant Colonel Toro decided on his own to move the Loa regiment from Gondra to Campo Grande to support the Ballivián regiment.
-Upon learning of this General Kundt scolded Toro and traveled to Alihuatá to see the situation himself.
+Upon learning of this General Kundt scolded Toro and traveled to Alihuatá to assess the situation by himself.
 He and Colonel Banzer, Commander of the 9th Division, assumed that the center of gravity of the Paraguayan offensive was the attack against the Chacaltaya regiment, in the path of Alihuatá-Arce.
 The truth was that the Paraguayans there had very little strength.
-On the other hand, in Campo Grande the Paraguyan army deployed an entire division, the 7th.
+On the other hand, in Campo Grande the Paraguayan army deployed an entire division, the 7th.

 The Loa regiment tried to shore up the Ballivián line to prevent the enemy from flanking it, but the Paraguayan troops deployed their forces in such a manner as to threaten to surround both units.
 A baffled Colonel Banzer went to Campo Grande and issued emergency measures on his return to Alihuatá, but he was observed by Paraguayan patrols which had also closed that pathway.
 A Paraguayan account states:

 We saw a passing truck carrying a blond high official of uncertain age, we assumed that he was a senior officer, but we abstained from ambush them to keep the surprise.